greglinch/sourcelist/to-do-list.md

 * add a "Testimonials" style page with success stories instead of just on the about page

-* update "return to database" to be a "return to results"?

 * FIX: width of content well of person_detail template runs over horizontally on mobile

 * add ability for people to do links with brief comments and titles for their mentioned citations or things that they got because of the database